 Spinach & Feta Scones

-Freshly baked, these scones are incredibly light and moist, with a crunchy, buttery exterior and a fluffy, salty interior.
-Probably my all-time favourite flavour combination!
-The only regret you will have, is that you did not make a double batch!
+Freshly baked, these scones are light and moist, with a crunchy, buttery exterior and a fluffy, salty interior!
+Extra delicious with a good dollop of cream cheese and relish on top.

-For convenience I use fresh baby spinach, but you can use regular spinach, silverbeet or frozen spinach instead.
+RECIPE NOTES: For convenience I use fresh baby spinach, but you can use regular spinach, silverbeet or frozen spinach instead.
 If your feta cheese is very salty, omit the additional salt in the recipe.
-You can use high grade/bread/strong flour instead of plain/cake/all-purpose flour.
-I rarely egg wash my scones (unless I am baking something else using egg at the same time and I can steal a little from another recipe), but you can, using a little beaten egg before baking.

 SPINACH & FETA SCONE DOUGH

-spinach, 120g fresh or 70g steamed/blanched/wilted/defrosted from frozen (about 1/2 cup, excess moisture having been squeezed out)
+spinach, 120g fresh or 70g cooked (about 1/2 cup, excess moisture having been squeezed out)

-cheddar cheese, 100g (about 1 cup grated cheese) - a mature/aged cheese works well (in New Zealand Tasty/Noble works well)
+cheddar cheese, 100g (about 1 cup grated cheese) - a mature/aged cheddar works well

 buttermilk, 160g (160ml or 2/3 cup)